Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Materials and Methods

 \subsubsection{Clinical and demographic features}

-In addition to imaging features, the authors used several clinical and demographic features as input to the machine-learning models.
+In addition to imaging features, {to better mirror clinical practices, the authors endeavored to integrated several clinical and demographic features as additional inputs to the machine-learning models}.
 Clinical features included disease duration, symptom duration, dominant symptom side, Geriatric Depression Scale (GDS), Montreal Cognitive Assessment (MoCA), and presence of tremor, rigidity, or postural instability at Baseline.
 Baseline MDS-UPDRS score was also included as a feature when training models to predict outcomes at Year 1, Year 2, and Year 4.
 Demographic features included age, sex, ethnicity, race, handedness, and years of education.

 We searched for the mentioned input features using the study files in the PPMI database, as done by the authors (see \url{https://github.com/DeepLearningForPrecisionHealthLab/Parkinson-Severity-rsfMRI/blob/master/ppmiutils/dataset.py}).
 For each feature, we searched for the corresponding columns in the study files and used the same character encoding method as the authors.
-The different features used and the methods to search and encode them for input to the models are shown in Supplementary Table S1.
+The different features used and the methods to search and encode them for input to the models are shown in Supplementary Table~\ref{tab:feature_encoding}.